Student Volunteers

 Assignments include activities such as:

-• Monitoring session rooms: Helping to monitor education session room capacities, identify overflow opportunities for popular sessions, and connect presenters with AV support when needed.
+• Monitoring session rooms: Help monitor education session room capacities, identify overflow spaces for popular sessions, and connect presenters with AV support when needed.

-• Disseminating information at registration, information booths, and materials pickup stations: Greeting attendees at the main entrances, providing them materials, information, and directions as needed.
+• Disseminating information at registration, information booths, and materials pickup stations.
+Greeting attendees at the main entrances, providing them with Convention materials, information, and directions as needed.

-• Managing crowds and lines: Ensuring attendees concentrated in high traffic spaces are in the correct place as well as helping them to move quickly through the line.
+• Managing crowds and lines: Ensuring attendees concentrated in high traffic spaces are in the correct place, as well as helping them to move quickly through lines.

 • Providing support in the speaker ready room and at the Program Planner stations: Alongside ASHA staff and AV teams, helping to guide and answer basic questions from attendees and presenters.